nmlt/TeeBenchWeb/Readme.md

 Running the server app with the web app
 ---------------------------------------

 Use `run.sh`.
-You can set the environment variable `TEEBENCHWEB_RUN_DIR` to a directory with two versions of TeeBench: one folder, called "sgx" with an SGX version of TeeBench, where the executable is called `sgx`.
-And another folder, called "native" with the executable called `native`.
+You can set the environment variable `TEEBENCHWEB_RUN_DIR` to a directory with TeeBench.
+TeeBenchWeb will compile TeeBench, create a `bin` folder, and copy the executables (native and sgx) and enclave file there.
+It also relies on TeeBench having a `Joins/TBW/` folder, in which it will copy uploaded Operators (called Commits in the code) into a file called `OperatorJoin.cpp`.

 If you do not set this environment variable, TeeBenchWeb will use a fake version of TeeBench which outputs precomputed results.